konveyor/kai/README.md

 2. `source env/bin/activate`
 3. `pip install -r ./requirements.txt`

+#### Ensure you have the source code for the sample applications checked out locally

+1. `cd ./samples`
+2. `./fetch_apps.py`
+   - This will checkout the sample app source code to: `./samples/sample_repos`
+     - This directory is in .gitignore

-### Run an analysis of a sample app (example for MacOS)
+### (OPTIONAL) Run an analysis of a sample app (example for MacOS)

+Note: We have checked in analysis runs for all sample applications so you do NOT need to run analysis yourself.
+The instructions below are ONLY if you want to recreate, this is NOT required

 1. Install [podman](https://podman.io/) so you can run [Kantra](https://github.com/konveyor/kantra) for static code analysis
 1. `cd samples`
-1. `./fetch_sample_apps.sh` # this will git clone example source code apps
+1. `./fetch_apps.py` # this will git clone example source code apps
 1. `cd macos`
 1. `./restart_podman_machine.sh` # setups the podman VM on MacOS so it will mount the host filesystem into the VM
 1. `./get_latest_kantra_cli.sh` # fetches 'kantra' our analyzer tool and stores it in ../bin
 1. `cd ..`
-1. `./analyze_coolstore.sh` # Analyzes 'eap-coolstore-monolith' directory and writes an analysis output to [analysis_reports/eap-coolstore-monolith/output.yaml](/samples/analysis_reports/eap-coolstore-monolith/output.yaml)
-   - There are a few other scripts in this directory to analyze other samples

-We plan to keep latest versions of static code analyis committed to this repo in [samples/analysis_reports](samples/analysis_reports)
+1. `./analyze_apps.py` # Analyzes all sample apps we know about, in both the 'initial' and 'solved' states, expect this to run for ~2-3 hours.

+Analysis data will be stored in: `samples/analysis_reports/{APP_NAME}/<initial|solved>/output.yaml`

 ## Contributing